victor2410/ChIPpipe/README.md

 # Installation #
 ################

-After installed all the required tools, go to ChIPalign directory and install it with python.
+After installed all the required tools, go to ChIPpipe directory and install it with python.

 	from shell terminal:
 		cd /Path/to/ChIPpipe
 		sudo python setup.py install

-This will add to your environment variable the command ChIPalign.
+This will add to your environment variable the command ChIPpipe.
 You also need to indicate path to Rscripts in your .bashrc

 	from shell terminal: